Electromagnetic surface wave propagation in a metallic wire and the Lambert $W$ function: Circular symmetric EM wave in a metallic wire

 and similarly for $\mathbf{H}(\mathbf{r},t)$.
 The imaginary part of $h$ must be positive if the wave is to attenuate; we shall also take the real part of $h$ positive, corresponding to the phase of the wave propagating in the positive $z$-direction.
 Because of the cylindrical symmetry of the problem, the time-independent field vector $\mathbf{E}^{0}(r,\theta)$ depends only on the $r$-coordinate, $\mathbf{E}^{0}(r,\theta)=\mathbf{E}^{0}(r)$, and similarly for $\mathbf{H}^{0}(\mathbf{r})$.
 Within these settings, Maxwell's equations

 imply that an electric field $E_{z}$ varying along the $z$-direction induces (by Amp\`{e}re's law) a circulating magnetic field $H_{\theta}$ that, in turn, induces (by Faraday's law) an electric field with components in the $r$ and $z$ directions---and the three fields $E_{z}$, $H_{\theta}$, and $E_{r}$ suffice to describe the physics of the problem.
 The other components $E_{\theta}$, $H_{z}$, and $H_{r}$ vanish together.
-The geometry of these fields are depicted schematically in Figure~\ref{fig:geometry}.
+The geometry of these fields is depicted schematically in Fig.~\ref{fig:geometry}.

 The physics of the problem indicates that everything must depend on $E_{z}$, the sole forcing field.
-Indeed, perusal of equations (\ref{eq:sEmH}) shows that $E_{r}^{0}$ and $H_{\theta}^{0}$ can be obtained from $E_{z}^{0}$ as
+Indeed, perusal of Eqs.~(\ref{eq:sEmH}) shows that $E_{r}^{0}$ and $H_{\theta}^{0}$ can be obtained from $E_{z}^{0}$ as

 where we have introduced the complex quantities